censor

 Configuration

-Censor supports two ways of configuration: using the censor.Config struct and providing a .yml configuration file.
+There are two ways of configuration: using the censor.Config struct and providing a .yml configuration file.
 All the configuration options are available in both ways.

 Table below shows the names of the configuration options: